Thank you for sending your enquiry! One of our team members will contact you shortly.

 Course Outline

-I. Introduction and preliminaries
+I. Introduction and Preliminaries

 1. Overview

-- Rstudio
+- RStudio

-- Related software and documentation
+- Related software and documentation resources

-- R and statistics
+- The relationship between R and statistics

 - An introductory session

-- Getting help with functions and features
+- Obtaining help for functions and features

-- R commands, case sensitivity, etc.
+- R commands, case sensitivity, and related conventions

-- Recall and correction of previous commands
+- Recalling and correcting previous commands

-- Data permanency and removing objects
+- Data persistence and removing objects

-- installing packages; CRAN and Bioconductor
+- Installing packages; understanding CRAN and Bioconductor

-2. Reading data
+2. Reading Data

 - CSV files

-- Vectors and assignment
+- Vectors and assignment operations

 - Vector arithmetic